Interside mobile menu

 • Express enthusiasm.
 Share your excitement for the company’s work and explain how your skills align with its goals.

-Example answer: “I’ve learned that your company is renowned for its high-quality cybersecurity services and plans to expand into new markets in the coming years.
+Example Answer: “I’ve learned that your company is renowned for its high-quality cybersecurity services and plans to expand into new markets in the coming years.
 I’m particularly impressed by your innovations in tracking and automated recovery.
 My background in machine learning positions me well to contribute to these initiatives.”

-What not to say: Avoid generic statements or superficial facts about the company.
+What Not to Say: Avoid generic statements or superficial facts about the company.
 Ensure your research reflects deeper insights.
 Steer clear of discussing rumors or unverified information, and refrain from overly focusing on the company’s challenges.

 This is a common question in both domestic and international job interviews.
 Employers want to find a candidate who not only fits the company culture but is also ideally suited for the specific role.
 This is your opportunity to differentiate yourself from other candidates.

-Interview tips:
+Interview Tips

 • Align with the job description.
 Highlight experiences and skills that directly relate to the position you’re applying for.
 Reference the job description as needed.